j-blue-arz/wasm-intro/README.md

 # wasm-intro
-A couple of small C++ projects compiled to WebAssembly, for a short introductory presentation.
+A couple of example WebAssembly projects, for a short introductory presentation.